Skip to main content

 • “Starting with technical issues, you'll find plenty of bugs while playing and weird performance issues.”

 • “Effects were overused compared to the overall world design, and the optimization is extremely poor in certain parts.
-Shooting enemies causes frame drops, and sometimes it feels like running at 1-4 FPS in a blink of an eye when shooting extremely close to the giants.”
+Shooting enemies causes frame drops, and sometimes it feels like the game is running at 1-4 FPS for a moment when shooting extremely close to the giants.”

 • grinding